TutorialsLast Updated Sep 6, 20247 min read

 Prerequisites

-In addition to a basic understanding of Django and Python, you will need these items to get the most from this tutorial:
+In addition to a basic understanding of Django and Python, you will need these items:

 Cloning the demo project